-The M5d procedures for QoE metrics reporting pertain to the combination of the provisioning of metrics collection and reporting in the Media Session Handler using relevant Service Access Information, and the sending of collected metrics by the Media Session Handler to the 5GMSd AF in accordance with the configured metrics scheme(s).
+The M5 procedures for QoE metrics reporting pertain to the combination of the provisioning of metrics collection and reporting in the Media Session Handler using relevant Service Access Information, and the sending of collected metrics by the Media Session Handler to the 5GMS AF in accordance with the configured metrics scheme(s).
 A metrics scheme may be 3GPP-defined or non-3GPP-defined.

-When the metrics collection and reporting feature is activated for a downlink streaming session, one or more metrics configuration sets, each associated with a metrics scheme, may be provided to the 5GMSd client.
-A given metrics configuration set contains information such as the 5GMSd AF address(es) to which metrics are to be sent by the Media Session Handler, metrics reporting interval, target percentage of streaming sessions for which reports should be sent, and the set of metrics to be collected and reported.
+When the metrics collection and reporting feature is activated for a downlink media streaming session, one or more metrics configuration sets, each associated with a metrics scheme, may be provided to the 5GMS Client.
+A given metrics configuration set contains information such as the 5GMS AF address(es) to which metrics are to be sent by the Media Session Handler, metrics reporting interval, target percentage of media streaming sessions for which reports should be sent, and the set of metrics to be collected and reported.
 See TS 26.501 [2] for additional details.

 For progressive download and DASH streaming services, the listed metrics in a given metrics configuration set are associated with the 3GPP metrics scheme and shall correspond to one or more of the metrics as specified in clauses 10.3 and 10.4, respectively, of TS 26.247 [4].

-Details of the metrics reporting API are provided in clause 11.4, and for 3GP-DASH based downlink streaming services, the 3GPP-defined metrics reporting scheme and metrics report format are defined in clause 11.4.3.
+Details of the metrics reporting API are provided in clause 11.4, and for 3GP-DASH based downlink media streaming services, the 3GPP-defined metrics reporting scheme and metrics report format are defined in clause 11.4.3.

 4.7.6 Procedures for network assistance